 - Pay your bills on time, as this will show that you are responsible with your finances.

 - Make sure you establish a credit history.
 Even if you never need credit, it can be worth taking some out just so you can prove that you can repay it each month.

 - If you have a mobile phone, pay your contract in full each month and avoid missing payments.

 - Make payments early if you can.

 Budgeting properly can help you to avoid the need for credit altogether.
 Credit can be useful - but it's not advisable to rely on it to get you by each month.
-Sit down and go through your income and expenditure in detail, or use a service such as the thinkmoney Personal Account to help you plan out - and stick to - a budget.
+Sit down and go through your income and expenditure in detail, or use a service such as the thinkmoney Current Account to help you plan out - and stick to - a budget.

 If you'd like to know more about your credit rating, thinkmoney has put together this guide that lays down everything you need to know about your credit rating.